edwardwolcher/edwardwolcher_site/Vault/_meta.md

 # _meta

-Series Title: "Is that a binary?"
+Series Title: "This is a binary"

 Season -3: The point at which this format is unable to express the idea Season -2.1: The code you write to accomplish that